thickey-cretelligent/radius_spec/radius_order_process_spec.md

 - Before initiating a Request for Proposal or placing an order, the system will prompt the user to confirm the Subject Site if not already done.

 ## 2. Product Selection
+- The Product Menu is displayed on the right panel.
-- Users can add or remove products from the Project at any time.
+- Users can add or remove products from the Project at any time by selecting the desired Product from the Product Menu.
-- Products are displayed in a ledger-style view within the Project/Cart view.
+- As they are added, Products are listed within the Subject Site under the Heading "Projects".
 - Required input fields are reserved for collection during the Project checkout flow.

 ## 3. Product Categorization